rm-a0/ipk-chat-client/README.md

 > **Note**: These diagrams focus only on the timeout/confirm-retry handling part of the system.
 FSM signal handling and other potential interruptions were left out to keep it simple and easy to understand.

 ### Testing
+#### Manual Testing
+Manual tests were the main method used for testing and validating protocol requirements during development.
+Tools used for manual testing included Wireshark and Netcat.
+Wireshark was employed to monitor packets sent/received to/from the server and Netcat was used to verify command/reply formating.
+#### Testing using Netcat
+##### TCP Netcat Testing
+Testing TCP variant with Netcat was straightforward and required no additional setup.
+##### UDP Netcat Testing
+##### Example
+#### Testing using Wireshark

 #### Automated Tests
-For final automatic testing and verification external tests provided by one of the students were used.
+For final automatic testing and verification, external tests provided by one of the students were used.
 These tests can be found on their [github](https://github.com/Vlad6422/VUT_IPK_CLIENT_TESTS).
 Refer to the original documentation in the repository for usage instructions and concrete test implementation.
 The tests verify basic client functionality such as correct CL argument parsing, UDP/TCP command/response formatting, different timeout scenarios and some additional edge cases such as multiple messages in one packet, message reassembling and user input interruption.

 ##### Test Input
-Chat Application binary.
+The `ipk25chat-client` binary.
 ##### Test results
-As of 19 April 2025 (latest commit to the test repository was 17.4.2025), 50/55 have passed successfully, confirming the chat client’s reliability.
+As of 19 April 2025 (latest commit to the test repository was 17.4.2025), 50/55 have passed successfully.

 > **Note** **for clarification:** I am not the author of the external tests and did not contribute to their development.
 All credit goes to the author of these tests.
-#### Manual Testing
-#### Testing using Netcat
-##### Example
-#### Testing using Wireshark
+> As mentioned in the original project specification, it is not recommended to use external tests.
+Despite that, these tests fall under MIT license and upon further inspection, the tests correctly verify projects specification and there is no reason to avoid mentioning them in the documentation.
+The primary testing mainly relied on previously mentioned methods (Netcat and Wirsehark) and these automated tests were used only as a final validation.